Christina5P/rent-a-house/README.md

 Through testing I found bugs that are resolves:
 - Uploaded new Photo with smaller sizes
 - The deployed site didn´t find links to img.
 I resolved it through tutorlesson of how to point at right map
+- I´ve got to much space between main and footer.
+With help from my mentor I figure out that I had made the marginal too big for bigger screen and could correct it.

 <hr>